A call to healing, wholeness, and God-given purpose.

 • Symbolic/Ceremonial: Sharing your work and receiving affirmation within a safe therapeutic container

-The result is a group therapy experience unlike anything else in the DMV area.
+The result is a group experience unlike anything else in the DMV area.

 What is this Group For?